Philippine Basketball Association draft: Number of rounds

+Occasionally, Gilas Pilipinas players may be placed in a special Gilas draft.
+In 2016, the Gilas draft was held as the first round of that year's draft, but in all drafts since that have the Gilas draft, it is held as a separate round from the draft proper.

 Draft lottery

-Before 2015, a draft lottery determined which team gets the first overall draft pick, but in a much smaller scale; only the two worst-performing teams in the preceding season participated.
-The team with the worst record had a 67% chance of clinching the No. 1 seed while the second-worst only got a 33% chance.
+Before 2015, a draft lottery determined which team gets the first overall draft pick.
+The lottery involved the two teams with the worst cumulative rankings from the previous season.
+The team with the worst cumulative ranking had a 2 in 3 chance of clinching the first pick while the second-worst only got a 1 in 3 chance.
 The lottery was usually held prior to the finals of the final conference of the season.
 It was abandoned after the controversies that aroused during the lottery for the first pick of the 2014 draft.